codingtony/docker-build-haproxy/README.md

 ```
 docker run --rm -ti codingtony/build-haproxy
 ```
+haproxy is already built in /usr/local/sbin/haproxy

-Once in the shell, simply do :
+However, if you want to rebuild it, once in the shell, simply do :
 ```
 build.sh
 ```